General Data Protection Regulations

 A current ACU licence must be presented at signing on at each race meeting otherwise a Day Licence will be required.

-- Any rider leaving the meeting before the end should inform the Secretary of the Meeting whom’s name will be in the programme on the official’s page.
+Any rider leaving the meeting before the end should inform the Secretary of the Meeting whose name will be in the programme on the official’s page.

-- Scrutineering will take place in the paddock prior to the start of the meeting.
-Every rider must present their machine and helmet for inspection.
+Scrutineering will take place in the paddock prior to the start of the meeting.
+Every rider must present their machine, helmet and body armour for inspection.
+Body armour must provide chest and back protections.
 In the event of a rider having a second machine both machines must be scrutineered before the start of the meeting.

 The machine will only be ticked off the list when the scrutineer is satisfied.